Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 * Fontawesome for use from their icons.
 [Fontawesome](https://fontawesome.com/).
 * Responsinator to check my website on all devices.
 [Responsinator](https://www.responsinator.com/).
-* Responsive web design columns and grids to help with css columns media query [Responsive Web Design Grid](https://www.w3schools.com/css/css_rwd_intro.asp).
 * README template from code institute fellow student [README.md template](https://github.com/ThijsTerporten/Climbing-Traveller/blob/master/README.md).
 * Bootstrap for templates and components [https://getbootstrap.com/docs/5.1/getting-started/introduction/].

 ## Content

-All content in this project are taken from researching the website.
+All content in this project are taken from my current employment The Rooflight Company for educational purposes only, this website will not be used as part aof my role within the company..

 ## Media

-* All images where taken  [Pexels](https://www.pexels.com/nl-nl/).
-* All video are from [YouTube](https://www.youtube.com/).
+* All Medai in this project are taken from my current employment The Rooflight Company for educational purposes only, this website will not be used as part aof my role within the company..

 ## Acknowledgements

 I would like to acknowledge the tutor support available.
-They reassured me when I was doubtful of myself and my skills, and pointed me in teh direction of some useful information during our tutoring sessions about things they saw I was struggling with.
-Especially during the Django project and intergrating the API and email send into my Django project.
+They reassured me when I was doubtful of myself and my skills, and pointed me in the direction of some useful information during our tutoring sessions about things they saw I was struggling with.
+Especially during the Django project and creating models and views for the stories section.

-**This project was created for educational purposes only, credit for all images goes to their owners**
+**This project was created for educational purposes only**

 **Created by Mel Watts**